In this article:

 A well-rested body is better equipped to fight an infection.

 Your body repairs and re-energizes itself during sleep.
 Denying yourself proper rest and sleep will only delay your recovery process.

 It is necessary to give rest to your throat as well.
 Avoid shouting or excessive talking.

 Tonsillitis can irritate the lining of your throat and make it feel increasingly scratchy, parched, and sore.

 Moreover, the swollen tonsils can make it extra hard for you to gulp down fluids, which can render you dehydrated over time.

-Solid or hard foods can further irritate the sore throat.
+Solid or hard foods, especially those with spices, which can further irritate the sore throat.